 We’re skipping over some details here, and this is clearly an area where you should take expert advice on your specific situation before proceeding.
 Where we have seen this work particularly well is when a consortium of UK based firms in a related field get together to attract an overseas client.

-WOCO is working with a number of clients operating in line with both scenarios above, and our record in claiming R&D tax credits is 100%.
+WOCO is working with a number of clients operating in line with both scenarios above.
 Feel free to give us a call on +44 7752 057553 or e-mail at firstname.lastname@example.org to discuss your specific circumstances.
 As we work on a “no claim, no fee” basis, any such up-front advice will be free of charge!